New algorithm maps safest routes for city drivers

 Originally published in Mechanical Business.
 Teams from the University of British Columbia and the University of Waterloo are among the winners of the U.S. Department of Energy’s (DOE) Solar Decathlon 2023 Build Challenge.
 This was the 21st edition of the annual Solar Decathlon, a student competition that challenges the next generation of building professionals to design […]

-UBC Civil In The Media – Wastewater off flights from China to Vancouver will soon be tested for COVID-19
+UBC Civil In The Media – Flight wastewater to be tested for COVID

 Originally published in: Victoria News Pilot project coming into effect alongside new federal mandate for COVID tests.
 The Vancouver International Airport will soon be testing wastewater off flights arriving from China and Hong Kong, as part of the federal government’s efforts to track how many cases of COVID-19 may or may not be entering Canada from […]